AllYourBot/hostedgpt/README.md

 # Contribute as a developer

 We welcome contributors!
-After you get your developoment environment setup, review the list of Issues.
+After you get your development environment setup, review the list of Issues.
 We organize the issues into Milestones and are currently working on v0.7.
 [View 0.7 Milestone](https://github.com/allyourbot/hostedgpt/milestone/6).
 Look for any issues tagged with **Good first issue** and add a comment so we know you're working on it.

 ## Setting up development